 PCI webinars are presented live each month by industry experts on a variety of topics from design and construction to sustainability and more.
-Each webinar is presented twice during the webinar week, at noon Pacific (3:00 p.m.
-Eastern) and noon Eastern.
+Each webinar is presented twice during the webinar week, one at noon Eastern and the other at noon Pacific.
 This allows most U.S. time zones to view the presentations during lunch hours.

 Innovative Mixed-Use Buildings with Parking-For Today and In the Future

 Sign up for the webinar on Tuesday, June 27, 2017 at Noon EST (11:00 a.m.
 CDT)

 Sign up for the webinar on Thursday, June 29, 2017 at Noon PST (2:00 p.m.
 CDT)